 More than 60% of advisors reported that they now work in a team.2

-When you begin working with an advisory team, they should ask you discovery questions about your family goals and needs, rather than about your family assets.
-Discovery questions show that the team is invested and interested in your long-term family goals—and helping you ensure your wealth lasts to reach those goals.
+When you first begin working with an advisory team, they should ask you discovery questions about your family goals and needs, rather than fact-finding questions about your family assets.
+Discovery questions show that the team is invested and interested in your long-term family goals—and helping you ensure your wealth lasts to reach and exceed those goals.

 - What would you say is your family mission?